martenframework/marten/docs/versioned_docs/version-0.1/templates/introduction.md

 ## Using custom objects in contexts

 Most objects that are provided by Marten (such as Model records, query sets, schemas, etc) can automatically be used as part of templates.
-If your project involves other custom classes, and if you would like to interact with such objects in your your templates, then you will need to explicitly ensure that they include the [`Marten::Template::Object`](pathname:///api/Marten/Template/Object.html) module.
+If your project involves other custom classes, and if you would like to interact with such objects in your templates, then you will need to explicitly ensure that they include the [`Marten::Template::Object`](pathname:///api/Marten/Template/Object.html) module.

 :::note Why?
 Crystal being a statically typed language, the Marten engine needs to know which types of objects it is dealing with in advance in order to know (i) what can go into template contexts and (ii) how to "resolve" object attributes when templates are rendered.
 It is not possible to simply expect any `Object` object, hence why we need to make use of a shared [`Marten::Template::Object`](pathname:///api/Marten/Template/Object.html) module to account for all the classes whose objects should be usable as part of template contexts.